eggheads/eggdrop/doc/sphinx_source/installAndSetup/install.rst

      For example::

-       chmod u+x LamestBot.conf
+       chmod u+x conf/LamestBot.conf

      From then on, you will be able to use your config file as a shell script.
-You can just type "./LamestBot.conf" from your shell prompt to start up your bot.
+You can just type "./conf/LamestBot.conf" from your shell prompt to start up your bot.
 For this to work, the top line of your script MUST contain the correct path to the Eggdrop executable.